nate-brown-dev/reading-notes/coder-computer.md

 ## Thoughts on text editors

-- Code can be written in a text editor with no features (TextEdit/Notepad)
+- Code can be written in a text editor with no features (Notepad)
 - Just because it can, doesn't mean it should
 - Text editors with more features can make reading code easier and reduce errors/typos

+### 3 Classifications of text editors

+1. No features (Notepad)
+2. Advanced text editor
+   - broad range of feature sets
+   - from lightweight but has some features (vim)
+   - to fully featured (VSCode)
+3. IDE (integrated design environment) includes source code editor/advanced text editor togther with feature (debugger, version control, etc)

 ### Factors to consider when choosing a text editor